jarun/nnn/README.md

 `nnn` is a fork of [noice](http://git.2f30.org/noice/), a blazing-fast lightweight terminal file browser with easy keyboard shortcuts for navigation, opening files and running tasks. noice is developed considering terminal based systems.
 There is no config file and mime associations are hard-coded.
 However, the incredible user-friendliness and speed make it a perfect utility on modern distros.

-`nnn` can use the default desktop opener at runtime and handle media types with `nlay`, a customizable bash script. `nnn` adds new navigation options, [navigate-as-you-type](#navigate-as-you-type-mode) mode, enhanced DE integration, a disk usage analyzer mode, comprehensive file details and much more.
+`nnn` can use the default desktop opener at runtime and handle media types with [nlay](https://github.com/jarun/nnn/wiki/all-about-nlay), a customizable bash script. `nnn` adds new navigation options, [navigate-as-you-type](#navigate-as-you-type-mode) mode, enhanced DE integration, a disk usage analyzer mode, comprehensive file details and much more.
 Add to that a huge [performance](#performance) boost.
 For a detailed comparison, visit [nnn vs. noice](https://github.com/jarun/nnn/wiki/nnn-vs.-noice).

 If you want to edit a file in vim with some soothing music in the background while referring to a spec in your GUI PDF viewer, `nnn` got it!
 All from the same terminal session.
 Follow the instructions in the [quickstart](#quickstart) section and see how `nnn` simplifies those long desktop sessions...